The character sheet for Ashita no Nadja.

 - Those Two Guys: He and Thierry

-- Bunny-Ears Lawyer: Just as talented in business as his best friend Leonardo.
-Acts rather childish at times.
+- Bunny-Ears Lawyer: Just as talented in business as his best friend Leonardo, but acts rather childish at times.

 - Those Two Guys: He and Leonardo

-- Voiced by: Miki Ito (Japanese), Laura Ayala (Latin American Spanish)
+- Voiced by: Miki Ito (Japanese), Circe Luna (Latin American Spanish)